-Yankees shortstopmissed the game after leaving Wednesday night's loss with a hip injury.
-The news got worse for New York when went down with a small fracture in the fifth metatarsal (outside bone) in his left foot.
+Yankees shortstop Derek Jeter missed the game after leaving Wednesday night's loss with a hip injury.
+The news got worse for New York when Eric Chavez went down with a small fracture in the fifth metatarsal (outside bone) in his left foot.

-Chavez, who was starting forat third base, was injured while legging out an RBI triple in the fourth inning.
+Chavez, who was starting for Alex Rodriguez at third base, was injured while legging out an RBI triple in the fourth inning.
 Yankees manager Joe Girardi said he didn't know what the prognosis was.

 New York lost despite out-hitting the Tigers 10-4.
-Rodriguez went 2-for-2 with two runs scored after replacing Chavez, while, and also had two hits apiece.
+Rodriguez went 2-for-2 with two runs scored after replacing Chavez, while Brett Gardner, Robinson Cano and Eduardo Nunez also had two hits apiece.

 "I thought we swung the bats well," said Girardi.